 This kitchen receives strong southern light, and since I wanted a blue-grey color for the cabinets, I chose a color that may actually be considered a medium grey.
 With so much light, it reads light grey in this space.

-The paint color is Behr Classic Silver, and you can order samples from Home Depot with free shipping.
-I used a satin finish.
+The paint color is Behr Classic Silver in a satin finish.

 Smart DIY Upgrade: Shaker Trim Around Window